Download data with a dry-run simulation

 HTTP

-For example, to download data from the GEOS-Chem Input Data portal using the AWS CLI download (which is faster than HTTP download), use this command:
+For example, to download data from the GEOS-Chem Input Data portal, use this command:

 unique data files (i.e. with all duplicate listings removed), which